 It is clear that Spinoza rejected traditional religious views; it is not clear that he was an atheist.
+He lived a quiet and solitary life.

 Despite corresponding with many of the scholars of his day, Spinoza preferred to avoid established universities, and worked as a lens grinder, living meanly and writing.